google/WebFundamentals/src/site/monetization/ads/customize-ads.markdown

 collection: ads
 key-takeaways:
   tldr:
-    - Never place ads where they might interfere with a user's intended experience on your site; ensure ads above the fold don't push content below it.
+    - Never place ads where they might interfere with a user's intended experience on your site; ensure ads above the fold don't push important content below it.
     - Always use responsive ad units; if smart sizing isn't enough, switch to advanced mode.
     - Maximize revenue by allowing text and display images to compete for your ad space.
     - Look for opportunities to integrate ads throughout the content to avoid ad blindness.